820th Base Defense Group: The Base Defense Group today

 The 820 BDG would again deploy to lead outside-the-wire patrol operations at Bagram AB, Afghanistan, constituting the 755th Expeditionary Security Forces Squadron (755 ESFS "Reapers") as part of Combined Joint Task Force 455 (CJTF-455).
 Partnered with the U.S. Army, Afghan National Security Forces, and coalition partners, CJTF-455 was the only Airman-led battlespace owner in Afghanistan and was responsible for conducting area security operations throughout the 220 square mile base security zone.
 The National Geographic documentary series "Inside Combat Rescue" would follow CJTF-455's hunt for Subhanullah, an insurgent group operating around Bagram Airfield responsible for rockets fired onto the main U.S. operating base and trafficking of weapons used against U.S. and Afghan forces.
 Overall, CJTF-455 achieved the removal of 83 high value individuals and 30 other insurgents from the battlefield during the 2012 and 2013 fighting seasons and reduced mortar and rocket attacks on the airfield.
+Starting in 2012 the 820th BDG took over responsibility for the intelligence gathering responsibility outside of Bagram AB.
+Teaming with Air Force Office of Special Investigations, Security Forces members and OSI made up Expeditionary Detachment 1405 "Task Force Crimson" (Call sign Hustler 6).
+In December of 2015, six TF Crimson members consisting of members of the 823 BDS and 105th SFS were killed while on patrol when a vehicle borne improvised explosive device drove into their formation and detonated.
+Those killed were Special Agent Chester McBride (former 822 BDS member), Special Agent Mike Cinco, Special Agent Peter Taub, Special Agent Adrianna Vordebruggen, Tech Sergeant Joseph Lemm and Staff Sergeant Louis Bonacasa.

-The group has also deployed to support humanitarian assistance and disaster relief operations in 2005 to New Orleans after Hurricane Katrina, to Port-au-Prince, Haiti, in response to the 2010 Haiti earthquake, to resecure and reestablish Tyndall AFB following hurricane Michael in 2018, and to support Operation ALLIES WELCOME and enhance security for a Afghan evacuation center at Holloman AFB in 2021.
+The group has also deployed to support humanitarian assistance and disaster relief operations in 2005 to New Orleans after Hurricane Katrina, to Port-au-Prince, Haiti, in response to the 2010 Haiti earthquake, to resecure and reestablish Tyndall AFB following hurricane Michael in 2018, and to support Operation ALLIES WELCOME and enhance security for an Afghan evacuation center at Holloman AFB in 2021.